tinystacks/mkdocs/docs/create-stack.md

 Your application's environment will take a few minutes to build.
 We'll present detailed status updates in the upper-right corner of this as we build out your stack.

 Once it's done, you'll be taken to the **Stacks** page on your TinyStacks account, where you can see your running stack listed.
+You can also set the minimum and maximum number of instances of your container that ECS should run in response to scale out and scale in events.
+(For more information, see [Autoscaling](autoscaling.md).)

 ![TinyStacks - list of stacks in your account](img/tinystacks-create-12.jpg)